powershellfish/powershellfish.github.io/README.md

 # powershellfish's GitHub Page

-This is the main page for my GitHub projects and where I will show you what I'm working on.
+>This is the main page for my GitHub projects and where I will show you what I'm working on.
 I used [Jekyll](https://jekyllrb.com/) to render my default README markdown file into this webpage.
+>

-This process was kind of confusing to me when I was new to Git/coding/markdown, so I wrote a short walkthrough [here](https://github.com/powershellfish/powershellfish.github.io/wiki/How-I-Set-Up-My-GitHub-User-Page).
+>This process was kind of confusing to me when I was new to Git/coding/markdown, so I wrote a short walkthrough [here](https://github.com/powershellfish/powershellfish.github.io/wiki/How-I-Set-Up-My-GitHub-User-Page).
 The walkthrough assumes no prior knowledge for any part of the process or the tools used to complete it.
+>

-(*You can also get to the walkthrough by going to the Wiki and clicking the **How I Set Up My GitHub User Page** section.*)
+>>(*You can also get to the walkthrough by going to the Wiki and clicking the **How I Set Up My GitHub User Page** section.*)

 # Git Stuff

 ## Repos
 I have a handful of repos.
-You can read more about what each of them does below:
+You can read more about what each of them does below.

+> This is mainly for my benefit so I can see everything at-a-glance on the main page.

 * [Actual Projects](https://powershellfish.github.io/Actual-Projects/)
 * [Main Git Page (pssst: you're already here)](https://powershellfish.github.io)
 * [Codecademy Projects](https://powershellfish.github.io/Codecademy-Projects/)